 Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
 On the other hand, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

-Help boost the quality of your indoor air with Comfortech Service Experts Heating & Air Conditioning.
-Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help boost the quality of your indoor air with Comfortech Service Experts .
+Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.